Advarium/Dashboards/README.md

 ## CORS relay

 Most sources serve CORS headers directly.
-Four do not (Meteoalarm, WMO SWIC, GDACS, and the BOM flood catchment service), so requests to them go through `cors-proxy-worker.js`, deployed as a Cloudflare Worker.
+Three do not (Meteoalarm, WMO SWIC), so requests to them go through `cors-proxy-worker.js`, deployed as a Cloudflare Worker.
 The worker:

 - accepts only `GET`/`HEAD` with a `?url=` parameter,